evandrobm/challenge/README.md

 # JS Challenge
-1. Having a list of n digits (where: 0 <= digit <= 9), where n is less than or equal to 100, arrange it to move all 0's to the right in O(n) time.
+1. Having a list of n digits where 0 <= digit <= 9 and where n is less than or equal to 100, arrange it to move all 0's to the right in O(n) time.
 Display this list in the console. <br>
 ```[4, 8, 0, 9, 2, 0, 5, 8, 0, 4, 8] -> [4, 8, 9, 2, 5, 8, 4, 8, 0, 0, 0]```